FXIhub/hummingbird/docs/examples.rst

 Detector characteristics
 ------------------------
-In this example we are plotting some detector-specific characteristics (histograms, averages, ... ).
-The configuration file ``examples/detector/conf.py`` is based on the simulation example, but in addition we are importing some more modules:
+In this example it is shown how detector-specific characteristics (histograms, averages, ... ) can be visualized.
+This is very important for a robust tuning of more advanced analysis (hitfinding, sizing, ...).
+The configuration file ``examples/detector/conf.py`` is based on the simulation example, but some more modulues need to be imported:

 ::